 The result of this is that the optimum price is ~$15.5, as you can focus on the proportion of the population that considers this product to have a high utility.
 You can't make as money as with the low variance product, but you can actually make slightly more than for the apples.

 Below is a plot of the maximum achievable income for different standard deviations (square root of the variance) of the utility.
 With very low variance (or standard deviation) nearly everyone will consider the utility of the product to be $10 so you can get nearly $10 000 by pricing the product at just under $10.
 With less variance, you have to lower your price to ensure more people will buy your product.
-I'm not sure what the minimum at a standard deviation of around 8 represents.
+I'm not sure what the significance of the minimum at a standard deviation of around 8 is.